Meeting Cayman’s determined: SOCI reflects on inspiring Summer Games

 After a 26-medal performance in Abu Dhabi at the Special Olympics World Summer Games 14-21 March, Special Olympics Cayman Islands (SOCI) athletes were greeted by a drove of supporters and a thunderous applause Saturday (23 March) at the Owen Roberts International Airport.

-Athletics Coach Elroy Bryan says the games were a reminder of how prepared Cayman’s Special Olympics athletes were to face the games mantra and ‘meet the determined’.
+Athletics Coach Elroy Bryan says their performance was an example of how athletes approached the games mantra in order to ‘meet the determined’.

 “You could see determination in every race,” said Bryan.
 “It give athletes and coaches a sense of pride to see them achieve these great milestones.”